Ossiaco/CodeGeneration.Roslyn/README.md

 ```

 Then your package should also have a `tools` folder that contains your code generator and any of the runtime
-dependencies it needs *besides those delivered by the `CodeGeneration.Roslyn.BuildTime` package*.
+dependencies it needs *besides those delivered by the `CodeGeneration.Chorus.BuildTime` package*.

 Your attributes assembly should be placed under your package's `lib` folder so consuming projects
 can apply those attributes.